|

 Of course, your actual profit depends on the general market conditions, interest rates and area competition.

-Can Condo Hotels Be Flipped?
 If you place a deposit on a condo hotel unit in the pre-construction phase, can you sell your contract to another buyer without ever having to close?
 While flipping was common a few years ago, today most condo hotel developers discourage this practice.

 They usually do not allow investors to sell before closing on their unit and clearly state this item in their contracts.
 They don't want speculators buying their project and falsely inflating the prices.
 More to the point, they don't want to compete with these investors to sell their remaining units.

-The Bottom Line If you buy a quality property in a good location, you could end up with not only a great vacation home, one that you'll enjoy for years, but also a real estate investment that generates some annual income to offset the costs of ownership and appreciates with time resulting in a profit when you sell.
+If you buy a quality property in a good location, you could end up with not only a great vacation home, one that you'll enjoy for years, but also a real estate investment that generates some annual income to offset the costs of ownership and appreciates with time resulting in a profit when you sell.